 The iconoclast has created his own kingdom according to his precise design, at the same time providing a wonderful world of reality / fantasy crossover for children of all ages.

 This movie is indeed Satanic, & let Me explain why.
 Each participant harbors rather rotten personality traits, either insensitivity towards others, Letharginator neurosis, obnoxiousness, excessive gluttony, &/or disobedience.
 Total self-uncontrol.
 And the parents were spineless.
 Basically, they are all brats - except for one.
 The chosen one.
-He who demostrates deportment & consideration.
+He who demonstrates deportment & consideration.

 I Am reminded of Dr. LaVey's sign on the bookshelf in the purple parlour, "Do not remove books from shelves.
 Anyone caught removing books from shelves, will have their hands amputated."
-This is in fact, the exremely simular way in which Mr. Wonka operates his factory.
+This is in fact, the extremely similar way in which Mr. Wonka operates his factory.
 Unfortunately for them, they did not bother to really read the disclaimer at the beginning of the tour.
 The question is, would it have mattered anyway?

 For about the first 45 minutes or so, we become acquainted with the characters' predispositions towards the afore-mentioned traits.